SFU-Archives/email-archiving/transfer-procedures/account-owners/s5-checklist.md

   - The archivist will advise on which parts of your email account are suitable for transfer and long-term preservation.

 - [ ] 2.
 Create a `Transfer folder` nested in your `Inbox`.
-  - You can give this folder any name.
+  - You can give the `Transfer folder` any name but it must be placed in your `Inbox`.

 - [ ] 3.
 Move email folders and / or messages into the `Transfer folder`.
   - Wherever possible keep messages in their original folder structures.